 - Nausea and vomiting caused by drugs used to treat HIV/AIDS (antiretroviral-induced nausea and vomiting).
 Research suggests that taking ginger daily, 30 minutes before each dose of antiretroviral treatment for 14 days, reduces the risk of nausea and vomiting in patients receiving HIV treatment.

 - Morning sickness.
-Taking ginger by mouth seems to reduce nausea and vomiting in some pregnant women.
+Taking ginger by mouth seems to reduce nausea and vomiting in some people during pregnancy.
 But it might work slower or not as well as some drugs used for nausea.
 Also, taking any herb or medication during pregnancy is a big decision.
 Before taking ginger, be sure to discuss the possible risks with your healthcare provider.

 Possibly Ineffective for

-- Muscle pain caused by exercise.
-Research shows that taking ginger does not reduce muscle pain during exercise.
+- Muscle soreness caused by exercise.
+Most research shows that taking ginger does not reduce muscle pain during exercise.
 Also, taking ginger doesn't seem to reduce muscle pain after exercise.

-- Preventing motion sickness and seasickness.
+- Motion sickness.
 Most research suggests that taking ginger up to 4 hours before travel does not prevent motion sickness.
 Some people report feeling better, but actual measurements taken during studies suggest otherwise.
 But in one study, ginger appears to be more effective than the drug dimenhydrinate at reducing stomach upset associated with motion sickness.

 Insufficient Evidence for

-- Sudden respiratory system failure (Acute respiratory distress syndrome).
+- A sudden and serious lung condition (acute respiratory distress syndrome or ARDS).
 Research suggests that administering 120 mg of ginger extract daily for up to 21 days increases the number of days without ventilator support, the amount of nutrients consumed, and reduces the time spent in intensive care units in people with sudden respiratory system a failure.
 However, ginger extract does not seem to affect death rates in people with this condition.

-- A lung disease that makes it harder to breathe (chronic obstructive pulmonary disease (COPD).
+- A lung disease that makes it harder to breathe (chronic obstructive pulmonary disease or COPD).
 Research shows that taking two capsules of a specific combination product (AKL1, AKL International Ltd) containing ginger twice daily for 8 weeks does not improve respiratory symptoms in people with COPD.

-- Upset stomach (dyspepsia).
+- Indigestion (dyspepsia).
 Research suggests that taking a single dose of 1.2 grams of ginger root powder one hour before eating speeds up how quickly food empties out of the some in people with dyspepsia.

 - High levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia).
 Research suggests that taking 1 gram of ginger three times daily for 45 days lowers triglyceride and cholesterol levels in people with high cholesterol.

-- Insect bites.
-Early research suggest that applying Trikatu to the skin, which contains ginger, long pepper, and black pepper extracts, does not reduce mosquito bite size.
+- Insect bite.
+Early research shows that applying Trikatu to the skin, which contains ginger, long pepper, and black pepper extracts, does not reduce mosquito bite size.

 - Joint pain.
 Research shows that taking capsules of a specific combination product (Instaflex Joint Support, Direct Digital, Charlotte, NC) containing ginger for 8 weeks reduces joint pain by 37%.
 But this product does not seem to reduce joint stiffness or improve joint function.

 - Trouble swallowing.
-Evidence suggests that spraying a product containing ginger and clematix root (Tongyan) to the back of the throat improves severe problems swallowing in stroke victims.
+Evidence suggests that spraying a product containing ginger and clematix root in the mouth improves severe problems swallowing in stroke victims.
 However, it is not beneficial in people with less severe problems swallowing.
 Also, taking a single ginger tablet doesn't help people with trouble swallowing due to aging.

 - Loss of appetite.